vboctor/Office-365-SDK-for-Android/README.md

 Note: The app has been tested on Android versions API 14 and 17 .

-**Files-discovery-app**
+**sample-file-discovery**

 ----------

-Download the following code onto your machine from this repo: office365-base-sdk, office365-files-sdk, files-discovery-app.
+Download the following code onto your machine from this repo: office365-base-sdk, office365-files-sdk, sample-file-discovery.
 Download the Azure Active directory Android library [ADAL] from the following [repo](https://github.com/MSOpenTech/azure-activedirectory-library-for-android).

 Import the above code into your favorite IDE.